fbpx

 Table of Contents

-Here at SendCutSend, we have a few special services available for eligible laser cut materials – single line etching, and single line “no kerf” through cutting.
+Here at SendCutSend, we have a few special services available for eligible laser cut materials – single line etching (this is not engraving), and single line “no kerf” through cutting (i.e., no kerf compensation).

-In this guide, we’ll explain the characteristics and limitations of these services and how to set up your 2D vector file before placing an order so your parts can move into our production queue more smoothly.
+In this guide, we’ll explain the characteristics and limitations of these services and how to set up your 2D vector file before placing an order.
+This will help your parts move into our production queue more smoothly.
 Designs with single line etching and no kerf cut features cannot be powder coated

 Services